-Consult the boat dealer for proper lifting instructions for the boat.
+NOTICEConsult the boat dealer for proper lifting instructions for the boat.

 Attempt to lift or hoist boats only if you are qualified or experienced with this procedure.
-This procedure requires special equipment and experience; do not attempt to lift or hoist the boat alone.
+This procedure requires special equipment and experience.
+Do not attempt to lift or hoist the boat alone; damage, personal injury or death can occur.

 !
-WARNING Special equipment is necessary to lift the boat and/or engine.
+WARNINGCrush Hazard: Special equipment is necessary to lift the boat and/or engine.
 Always use lifting equipment with sufficient capacity to lift the boat and/or engine.
-Failure to follow this warning may result in damage, personal injury or death.